bbzfc/bbzfc/docs/bbzfc_specs/client_registration.md

 After registration (and, if necessary, account verification), the client can proceed to choose a nickname on the **Main Server**.
 Once chosen, a nickname can't be changed in the future.

+Also, after registration, the client will have access to all of the **Main Server** online resources.
+For example, he will be able to post of the forum, and join Leagues.